- Middle East & Iran

 Tie Diplomats’ Hands who are Working to Negotiate a Political Solution:

 Titles I & II outlines the additional sanctions imposed under H.R.
 1677 against the Syrian government and those who do business with the Assad regime.
 Title IV, Section 401 lays out in great detail what conditions would have to be met for the Administration to lift these sanctions before the act expires on December 31, 2021.
 For Congress to put any preconditions on a ceasefire agreement risks hamstringing diplomats’ work to adapt to the situation on the ground to negotiate an agreement to save lives.
-It sends a political signal to the parties involved that the Administration does not have the political space and flexibility to negotiate, and that Congress will micromanage in great detail the negotiations underway.
+While the Administration has the authority to waive specified sanctions, the bill sends a political signal to the parties involved that the Administration does not have the political space and flexibility to negotiate, and that Congress will micromanage in great detail the negotiations underway.

 Impose Unrealistic Preconditions for a Temporary Ceasefire: